oracle-livelabs/apex/apex-professional-hol4/introduction.md

 ## **What is APEX?**
 Oracle APEX is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP), Autonomous JSON Database (JSON) and APEX Application Development (APEX) services.
 Oracle APEX is a low-code development environment with various features and tools, where you can create an application fast.
 In the future, rather than emailing spreadsheets around to gather information, you will know how to easily create an app in minutes using APEX and email the URL instead.
 The result will be a secure, scalable, multi-user app that provides a single source-of-truth for your data!

+### Recap
+In the last hands-on labs, you learned to create an application using the tables and data you have installed.
+Also, you Created a Database application from a file, Created an application from a Spreadsheet and Configured a Progressive Web application.

 In this lab, you open the home page in page designer, navigate through and review the page designer panes.
 Then, you create a new page that allow customers to view the details of their recent order.

 Customers will find the following details of the order: